Minnesota Multiphasic Personality Inventory: MMPI-A-RF

 Additionally, the 478-item length of the MMPI-A was identified as a challenge to adolescent attention span and concentration.
 To address this, the MMPI-A-RF has less than half the items of the MMPI-A.

 Higher-Order scales

 Higher-Order (H-O) Scales were introduced with the MMPI-2-RF and they are identical in the MMPI-A-RF and the MMPI-3.
 Their function is to assess problems of three general areas of functioning: affective, cognitive (thought) and behavioral.

 Specific Problems (SP) scales

 Interest Scales

 The MMPI-2-RF includes two Interest Scales.
-The Aesthetic-Literary Interests (AES) scale rates interest in literature, music and theater, and the Mechanical-Physical Interests (MEC) scale measures interest in fixing and building things, the outdoors and sports.
+The Aesthetic-Literary Interests (AES) scale rates interest in literature, music, theatre, and the likewise, and the Mechanical-Physical Interests (MEC) scale measures interest in construction and repair, and general interest in the outdoors and sports.

 Criticism

 Like many standardized tests, scores on the various scales of the MMPI-2 and the MMPI-2-RF are not representative of either percentile rank or how "well" or "poorly" someone has done on the test.
 Rather, analysis looks at relative elevation of factors compared to the various norm groups studied.
 Raw scores on the scales are transformed into a standardized metric known as T-scores (mean equals 50, standard deviation equals 10), making interpretation easier for clinicians.
 Test manufacturers and publishers ask test purchasers to prove they are qualified to purchase the MMPI/MMPI-2/MMPI-2-RF and other tests.